 I’m a keen reader of children’s picture books, my bookshelf at home is stocked full of them.
 This isn’t because big words confuse me, but because I’m interested in how illustrations support our understanding of text.
 Illustrations encourage us to use our imaginations and also increase our enjoyment.
 But more importantly, they help make text easier to comprehend.

-Picture books are usually around 20 pages long and can have as few as 50 words (similar to a 20 minute visual presentation.)
+Picture books are usually around 20 pages long and can have as few as 50 words (similar to 20-minute visual presentations).
 This means that illustrations are often used to provide crucial details such as setting, time and mood.